On geometry of the Lagrangian description of ideal fluids

-\textbf{Abstract }{ The Euler equation for an inviscid, incompressible fluid in a three-dimensional domain $M$ in $R^{3}$ implies that the vorticity is a frozen-in field.
-This can be used to construct a symplectic structure on $R\times M$.
-The normalized vorticity and the suspended velocity fields are Hamiltonian with the function $t$ and the Bernoulli function, respectively.
-The symplectic structure incorporates the helicity conservation law as an identity.
-The infinitesimal dilation for the symplectic two-form can be interpreted as a current vector for the helicity.
-The symplectic dilation implies the existence of contact hypersurfaces.
-In particular, these include contact structures on the space of streamlines and the Bernoulli surfaces.
-The symplectic structure on $R\times M$ can be realized as symplectisations of these through the Euler equation.}
+\textbf{Abstract:}Eulerian dynamical equations on three dimensional domain are used to construct a formal symplectic structure on time-extended space.
+Symmetries, invariants and conservation laws are related to this geometric structure.
+Symplectic structure incorporates dynamics of helicities as identities.
+Generator of the infinitesimal dilation for symplectic two-form can be interpreted as a current vector for helicity.
+Symplectic dilation implies existence of contact hypersurfaces.
+In particular, these include contact structures on the space of streamlines and on the Bernoulli surfaces.